mik3hall/Election-2016/README.md

 Number crunching the 2016 Presidential election with R.

-Take a look at the R Markdown generated HTML file.
+Take a look at the election2016.md for the output.